 Ivy League: All games are streamed, but there is a subscription package.
 The conference has released a handful of these games for streaming on espn3.
 Several games are streamed for free on the Ivy League Facebook page as well.

 MAAC: Almost every game is available for streaming.
-Canisius, Iona, Monmouth and Siena home games will be on espn3.
-Quinnipiac offers free streaming through the school website.
-A conference package is available through maac.tv for all of the remaining teams except Niagara and non-televised Siena games, which may be purchased via the schools’ websites.
+Canisius, Iona, Manhattan, Marist, Monmouth, and Quinnipiac home games will be on espn3.
+Fairfield, Rider and St. Peter’s offer free streaming through the school websites.
+Niagara and Siena charges fees.

 MAC: All non-televised games are on espn3.

 MEAC: No conference package exists.
-Bethune-Cookman, Florida A&M, Hampton, Morgan State, Norfolk State, North Carolina A&T, North Carolina Central and Savannah State may have pay packages available.
-Coppin State and Maryland-Eastern Shore have free streams for their games.
-Delaware State streams some games for free as well.
+Bethune-Cookman, Florida A&M, Hampton, Norfolk State, North Carolina A&T and Savannah State have pay packages available.
+Coppin State, Delaware State, Howard, North Carolina Central, Maryland-Eastern Shore and Morgan State have free streams for their games.
+South Carolina State does not appear to be offering any streaming so far this season.

 Missouri Valley: All non-televised games are on espn3.